bryanibit/blog.io/_posts/2018-9-28-effective-cpp.md

 f(rx); // T is int, param type is int
 ```

-This is because param is an object that’s completely independent of cx and rx—a copy of cx or rx.
+This is because param is an object that’s completely independent of cx and rx -- a copy of cx or rx.
 The fact that cx and rx can’t be modified says nothing about whether param can be.
 That’s why expr’s constness (and volatileness, if any) is ignored when deducing a type for param.

 ### Array Arguments